karth2k/Sanskrit-Teacher/README.md

 FOR READING PORTION:

-1. Also ensure that you have the openai packages installed, to do this go to the project directory in a terminal and type "pip install openai"
+1. Also ensure that you have the openai packages installed, to do this go to the project directory in a terminal and type "pip install openai."
+You also need to do  "pip install unidecode"

 2. Make sure you have an API access key and paste it in the top of the Sanskrit_Teacher_Program.py file where it prompts you to do so in the code.